 PULSED-POWER MAGNETISED PLASMA EXPERIMENTS

-I conduct experiments on MAGPIE (Mega Ampere Generator for Plasma Implosion Experiments) at Imperial College London.
+I led experiments on MAGPIE (Mega Ampere Generator for Plasma Implosion Experiments) at Imperial College London.

 MAGPIE is the largest University-based pulsed-power facility in the world, delivering an electrical current pulse of approx.1.4 million Amperes in 250 nanoseconds, which is equivalent to about a TeraWatt (1012 Watts) of electrical power.
 The current is driven into an experimental target or package, which is quickly heated by the intense current and converted into plasma.
 Simultaneously, the current produces a strong magnetic field of the order of 10-100 Tesla which, depending on the target configuration, dictates the dynamical evolution of the plasma.